Sustainable Schools Program

 Just recently I was reading an article that was reminded that we should all be trying to buy products that use recycled products.

-At Eltham North we commenced our 'Sustainable Schools' journey in 2003.
+We commenced our 'Sustainable Schools' journey back in 2003.
 A focus on environmental issues and sustainable practices had already kindled via implementation of the Science In Schools Project (SiS).
 Initially partnerships were developed with CERES, Nillumbik Council and Edendale Farm and the process of attaining milestones using expert advice, grant funding and support of the school and wider community began.
 Working together, and with the assistance of grants, we fulfilled the requirements for the Energy module 12/2005, Water 19/04/2006, Waste 26/4/2006 and Biodiversity 17/07/2006.
 Since then we have been making positive improvements to the school facilities.

 “By achieving this rating, these schools have demonstrated significant leadership in their communities.
 “Each school has found creative and efficient ways to integrate waste, water, energy and biodiversity initiatives into their everyday actions,” Mr Smith said.